mlcommons/ck/ck2/docs/concept.md

 ### From Python and Jupyter notebooks

-CM provides a simple and unified access function to all CM repositories similar to micro-services and [ElasticSearch]( https://www.elastic.co ) with input as dictionary
+CM provides a simple and unified access function to all CM repositories similar to micro-services and [ElasticSearch]( https://www.elastic.co ) with an input as a dictionary:

 ```python
 import cmind